 Lincoln Plaza is a Galliard development of 546 apartments throughout an interesting, multi-use building.

-Originally known as Indescon Court phase 2, Lincoln Plaza is the second installation of homes on the Indescon court site, which totals a massive 910 apartments, 6 commercial units and a Hilton Curio Collection hotel.
+Originally known as Indescon Court phase 2, Lincoln Plaza is the second installation of homes on the Indescon court site.
+The site totals a massive 910 apartments, 6 commercial units, and a Hilton Curio Collection hotel.

 Like Galliards Harbour Central site opposite, the Indescon Court development is a sprawling large scale redevelopment site encompassing multiple buildings.

 Lincoln Plaza has a main tower, Talisman (previously known as Franklin) that stands 95m tall at 31-storeys.
 A key feature of this tower is that the 22nd through to 24th floors have a triple-height residents sky garden.

 The second tower, Duckman, stands at 22-storeys.
 This houses entranceways to some residential units and also the Hilton Hotel reception area, both at ground level.
 Both of these towers are linked by a central 15 storey building, housing a double height reception for the residential towers.

 First proposed in 2013, this second stage of the Indescon Court development completed in late 2015, with the first residents moving in during mid 2016.

 The Hilton group decided to base the first Curio Collection Hotel in Europe in the building in early 2015, with the hotel opening its doors in January 2019.

 The area has undergone extensive regeneration in the last decade.
 A 10-15 minute walk south from the financial center of Canary Wharf, Lincoln Plaza finds itself surrounded on all four sides by redeveloped plots.

 Lincoln Plaza London, 2 Lincoln Plaza, Canary Wharf, London E14 9BD